-An unquantified debt is regulated under article 107 and a partial lawsuit is regulated for the first time, under article 109 of Civil Procedure Law numbered 6100.
-In this study, the conditions of an unquantified debt lawsuit and the legal problems caused by a lawsuit filed before these conditions were met examined; the problems encountered in practice on how to determine the difference between an unquantified debt lawsuit and a partial lawsuit are emphasized.
+Article 107 of the Civil Procedure Law numbered 6100 regulates unquantified debts, and article 109 governs partial lawsuits if it’s the first time.
+In this study, the conditions of an unquantified debt lawsuit and the legal problems caused by a lawsuit filed before these conditions were met and examined; the problems encountered in practice on determining the difference between an unquantified debt lawsuit and a partial lawsuit are emphasized.

 The term “action for performance” means a plaintiff demands that the defendant be ordered to do or not to do, or else refrain from doing something.
 An unquantified debt is also considered within the scope of the action for performance because the creditor convicts the debtor to a debt based on an assignment.

 As mentioned in sub-paragraph ‘ğ’ of article 119 of the Civil Procedure Law, the plaintiff must ‘clearly write his/her request’ in the petition.
-If it is impossible or unreasonable to the assignment the amount of the debt at the start of the proceedings, the plaintiff may bring an action for an unquantified debt.
-(Action for an unquantified debt, article 107)
+Suppose it is impossible or unreasonable to assign the amount of the debt at the start of the proceedings.
+In that case, the plaintiff may bring an action for an unquantified debt (action for an unquantified debt, article 107).

-In our opinion, in such cases where the approximate value of the assets cannot be determined according to the mentioned article above, a situation in favor of the creditor is intended to be provided.
-In fact, in the lawsuit, the parties must reach an agreement for the actual amount to be received.
-In case an agreement cannot be reached, the judge will be able to determine an equitable amount.
+In our opinion, in such cases where the approximate value of the assets cannot be determined according to the mentioned article above, a situation in favour of the creditor is intended to be provided.
+The parties must agree on the actual amount to be received in the lawsuit.
+If an agreement cannot be reached, the judge will be able to determine an equitable amount.

 The Court of Cassation has determined the limits as per the type of case: